rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ### Info

+This Hackintosh was build with help of [danieleds/Asus-UX32VD-Hackintosh](https://github.com/danieleds/Asus-UX32VD-Hackintosh) repository as base.

 Considerations for this project are moving towards a migration with OpenCore.
 Due to the effort for the migration, the current setup still uses Clover (with OC integration).

 - macOS version: 11.1